 Social Media Chair: Laura Santner

 Publications Chair: Karen vanMeenen

 Journal of Poetry Therapy Editor: Nick Mazza

-**Committee members can be drawn from membership and do not need to be Board members.
-We encourage your participation.
+NOTE: Committee members can be drawn from membership and do not need to be Board members.

 Barbara Kreisberg, MS, CPT is currently serving on the NAPT Board as Vice President and Conference Chair.
 She is a contributing author of The Healing Fountain.
 She has worked for over 25 years in both Boston and Miami with a variety of inpatient and outpatient populations in the area of mental health using reflective writing and poetry therapy to promote personal growth and wellness.
 She has presented workshops at NAPT conferences, local universities, hospitals, cancer support groups and other community settings on the healing power of writing reflectively using poetry therapy and journal writing techniques.
 She currently facilitates ongoing writing groups in Miami.

 Eric Kreuter, serves as Treasurer on the Board of the National Association for Poetry Therapy.
 He has contributed articles to the Journal of Poetry Therapy and has presented at NAPT’s Annual Conferences.
 Dr. Kreuter is a partner with the accounting and advisory firm of Marks Paneth LLP, providing forensic and litigation support services to a broad range of clientele.
 He has a doctorate in clinical psychology and has published books and articles on a variety of topics.